My Story

 Then, I remembered Feldenkrais.
 Because of COVID, online classes were an option now.
 So I signed up and dove back in — this time not just out of curiosity, but because I needed relief.

-What surprised me most was how quickly things could shift.
-I could do a 30-minute Awareness Through Movement lesson and feel a noticeable difference right away — a sense that something had reorganized.
+What surprised me most was how quickly things shifted.
+I could do a 30-minute Awareness Through Movement lesson and feel a noticeable difference right away.
 What’s more, the lesson itself was often a pleasant, a calming experience.

 After a dental appointment in 2022, I was told I would have to do thousands of dollars of work to prevent further damage from teeth grinding.
 I mentioned it to my Feldenkrais teacher and asked if we could work on it — not expecting much.